Deploy for Free

 Render grants 750 Free instance hours to each user and team per calendar month.
 A Free web service consumes these hours as long as it’s running (spun-down services don’t consume Free instance hours).
 Any remaining Free instance hours expire at the end of each month.

-Additionally, Free web services count toward your monthly allotments of free outbound bandwidth and pipeline minutes.
+Additionally, Free web services count against your monthly allotments of free outbound bandwidth and pipeline minutes.
 View your free usage in the Render Dashboard.

 Exceeding usage limits